-Using DSP technology, the WMB-160F can provide an indication of changes in seafloor hardness, ideal for scalloping, crayfishing, and trawling where you want to understand and locate small changes on the seafloor.
+Using DSP technology, the WMB-80F can provide an indication of changes in seafloor hardness, ideal for scalloping, crayfishing, and trawling where you want to understand and locate small changes on the seafloor.

-- 160 kHz operating frequency.
-Operating at a frequency of 160 kHz provides high seafloor definition at depths down to 200m. - 2-D and 3-D zoom.

-2-D zooming from 250 m out to 3 km.
-3-D zooming from 10 m out to 1 km.

-► Depth and seafloor coverage.
+- 80 kHz operating frequency.
+Operating at a frequency of 80 kHz provides high seafloor definition with good depth coverage. - ► 2-D and 3-D zoom. - 2-D zooming from 250 m out to 3 km.
+3-D zooming from 10 m out to 1 km. - ► Depth and seafloor coverage.

 Seafloor coverage is determined by the beamwidth in use: For a 90 degree beamwidth, the seafloor coverage will be approximately twice the water depth.
 For example, 100 m depth gives 200 m seafloor coverage with 112 beams - every ping.
 For a 120 degree beamwidth, the seafloor coverage is 3.4 x depth.
-For example 200m depth gives approximately 680m seafloor coverage.
+For example, 200m depth gives approximately 680m seafloor coverage.

-- Unique power management system (14 power levels).
-14 power levels provide optimal performance over a wide range of seafloor types and water depths. - More accurate 3-D. Profiles 90 times faster than conventional single beam echo sounders, leading to reduced costs and improved accuracy. - Future proof technology.
+- Unique power management system (16 power levels).
+16 power levels provide optimal performance over a wide range of seafloor types and water depths. - More accurate 3-D. Profiles 90 times faster than conventional single beam echo sounders, leading to reduced costs and improved accuracy. - Future proof technology.
 The computer based operating system and transceiver firmware are both upgradeable as new software features are developed.